BasioMeusPuga/Lector/README.md

 ### Manual
 0. Install dependencies - I recommend using your package manager for this.
 ## Ubuntu / Debian
-For ubuntu the dependencies can be installed via
+ For ubuntu the dependencies can be installed via <br>
-`sudo apt install python3-pyqt5 python3-lxml python3-bs4 python3-xmltodict`
+`sudo apt install python3-pyqt5 python3-lxml python3-bs4 python3-xmltodict` <br>
-for the optional dependencies:
+ For the optional dependencies:
 `pip install PyMuPDF`<br>
 `pip install markdown`<br>
 `pip install textile` <br>